 City property, unless connected to a known criminal case, should be released directly to the appropriate City department.
 No formal booking is required.
 In cases where no responsible person can be located, the property should be booked for safekeeping in the normal manner.

 800.5 PACKAGING OF PROPERTY

-All property should be packaged in compliance with Wisconsin Division of Criminal Investigations Evidence handbook.
+All property should be packaged in compliance with Wisconsin Department of Justice Physical Evidence Handbook guidelines or standards set by this department.

 Certain items require special consideration and shall be booked separately as follows: